 An advantage of this business is you’re likely to stand out more in the market since you have a first-hand touch with the products and precise control over their quality.
 This way, you can introduce a completely unique spin-off.

-But, you also have to gear up for the cons.
+However, you also have to gear up for the cons.

 Customers pay a cost to access a product or service at regular intervals, commonly monthly or yearly, under a subscription business model.
 Today, recurring revenue models increasingly grow in popularity because it leads to higher revenues and stronger customer relationships.

 Are you looking for a way to get started with this kind of model?
 Then we highly recommend checking out WooCommerce Subscriptions.